wxie2017/wxie2017.github.io/pages/speech/right2read.md

 Of course not, we all have the right to read.
 It is one of the foundations of a democratic society.
 Reading allows us to meet people, to debate philosophies, and to experience events far beyond the narrow confines of our own existence.
-Reading books also give us a lot of fun, and it is particular important during the time of pandemic.
+Reading books also gives us a lot of fun, and it is particular important during the time of pandemic.

 (ask the audience)